ethereum/devp2p/discv5/discv5-theory.md

 number of this record in the challenge packet, otherwise it sets the `enr-seq` field to zero.

-Node B must also store the WHOAREYOU challenge and A's record for a short duration after sending it to node A because they will be needed again in step 4.
+Node B must also store the A's record and the WHOAREYOU challenge for a short duration after sending it to node A because they will be needed again in step 4.

     A <- B   WHOAREYOU packet including id-nonce, enr-seq